 - 1. The Network Service Providers shall administer and deliver appropriate evidenced based practices applicable to their populations served. - 2.
 The Network Service Provider is required to maintain sufficient documentation to support adherence to fidelity standards. - 3.
 The Network Service Provider shall screen consumers to determine whether they qualify for the EBP using standardized tools or admission criteria consistent with the EBP.
 EBP manual and written materials are used when available. - 4.
 EBP are identified and detailed in the consumer record. - a.
-Assessments identify a recommended EBP.

-- Service/treatment plans identify a recommended EBP to meet the consumer's goals and objectives.
+Assessments identify a recommended EBP. - b.
+Service/treatment plans identify a recommended EBP to meet the consumer's goals and objectives.
 Service/treatment plan reviews evaluate the effectiveness of EBP provided and consumer's progress. - c.
 Progress notes identify EBP service rendered. - d.
 Discharge summaries detail summary of EBP services provided, level of progress achieved according to the current service/treatment plan, reason for termination, and recommendations. - 5.
-The following Policies and Procedures should be written to incorporate EBP: - a.
-No less than one (1) hour of EBP training annually for each practitioner. - b.
-EBP training should be reflected in the Network Service Provider's training schedule with proof of training documented by means established in the P&P (e.g. sign in sheets, test results, team meetings, etc.). - c.
-The number of qualified professional staff meets the EBP requirements. - 6.
 The Network Service Provider shall ensure EBP practitioners receive structured, supervision (group or individual format) from a practitioner experienced in the particular EBP.
-The supervision should be client-centered and explicitly address the EBP model and its application to specific client situations. - 7.
+The supervision should be client-centered and explicitly address the EBP model and its application to specific client situations. - 6.
 The Network Service Provider's QA/CQI process shall incorporate a review of the implemented EBP. - a.
 Supervisors, program leaders, or a QA Committee shall monitor the process of implementing the EBP and use the data to improve the program. - b.
 The Network Service Provider shall use an EBP fidelity instrument to assess how closely practitioners adhere to the protocols and techniques that are defined as part of the intervention. - c.
 A deviation from the EBP's model is supported by a planned rationale.
 The provider will collect data to test the effectiveness of a deviation(s) from the EBP's model.